ecmwf/metview-docs/docs/confluence/tutorials/vapor_tutorial.rst

 There is a separate file for each variable and timestep organized into a folder hierarchy.

 There are a set of VAPOR command line tools that can convert NetCDF input data into this format but there is no such tool available for GRIB.
-This tutorial shows you how to use Metview's `VAPOR Prepare <https://confluence.ecmwf.int/display/METV/VAPOR+Prepare>`_ icon to convert GRIB data into the VAPOR format.
+This tutorial shows you how to use Metview's :ref:`VAPOR Prepare <vapor_prepare_icon>` icon icon to convert GRIB data into the VAPOR format.

 VAPOR grids
 ===========